ovinc/focusstack/README.md

 stack(savepath='img/processed')

 # use ORB image matching algorithm (default: SIFT, can also be SURF but only
-# for uers with a license to use SURF)
+# for users with a license to use SURF)
 stack(algo='orb')

 # Change kernel and blur sizes (default: 5 for both)